Tanya Bricking Leach - Bio

 Part of my job at Cincinnati Children's included conducting interviews with researchers to translate complex scientific topics into clear, engaging narratives, including traveling to a coal-mining town in Kentucky to report on a cancer mystery for this hospital research publication.

-This story about funny place names of Kentucky won a lifestyles feature award from the Society of Professional Journalists that year.
+I've written dozens of feature stories for regional, alumni and academic magazines.
+This story about funny place names in Kentucky won a lifestyle feature award from the Society of Professional Journalists that year.

 When I was a news reporter in Hawaii, I covered crime stories, including this murder mystery I turned into a nonfiction story for the University of Hawaii's publication.